physics210/p210-2024/docs/syllabus.md

 | Rework | The submission is poorly aligned with the criteria.
 A meeting with the instructor (“the editor”) is required before engaging in revisions. | 1 |
 | No Submission | There has not yet been a submission. | 0 |

-In many journals, outstanding manuscripts may receive a “notable” distinction, such that the editor will highlight them based on a combination of their originality, their potential impact on the field and the quality of the communication.
-Projects can receive a Level 1 Notable Distinction for having an aspect of the work that goes significantly above and beyond expectations.
-Exceptional projects can receive a Level 2 Notable Distinction if the entire project goes significantly above and beyond expectations.
-The process for your “accepted for publication” projects to receive Notable Distinctions will be detailed further when the Project 01 details are released.
+In many journals, outstanding manuscripts may receive a distinction, such that the editor will highlight them based on a combination of their originality, their potential impact on the field and the quality of the communication.
+Projects can receive a "Notable" (Level 1) distinction  for having an aspect of the work that goes significantly above and beyond expectations.
+Exceptional projects can receive an "Exemplary" (Level 2) distinction if the entire project goes significantly above and beyond expectations.
+The process for your “accepted for publication” projects to receive distinctions will be detailed further when the Project 01 details are released.

 ### Poster presentation assessment